rajangdavis/osvc_node/README.md

 ## Todo
 I am looking to implement the following items soon:
-1. OSCNode.AnalyticsReportResults, an object for running Analytics Reports
-2. Convenience Methods for Analytics Filters and Date Time
+1. Convenience Methods for Analytics Filters and Date Time
-3. Test suite (in progress)
+2. Test suite (in progress)
-4. Documentation
+3. Documentation

 ## Compatibility